-Cystoscopy is a procedure to look in to the bladder with a small telescope through the urethra (the tube you pass urine through).
+A cystoscopy is a procedure to look into your bladder by passing a small telescope through your urethra (the tube you pass urine through).

 WHY IS CYSTOSCOPY REQUIRED?

 Cystoscopy is performed to investigate and treat a range of problems with the bladder and the urethra.
 Common reasons for a cystoscopy include:

 - Blood in the urine.